Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

 - First, draw the line of constant ratio $\textrm{radius}/\textrm{width}$.
 - Then, draw the perpendicular to this line such that it separates the toxic and non-toxic leaves.

-Now, let’s dive into finding the line of constant ratio.
+Now, let's dive into finding the line of constant ratio.
 What we want is a line that best fits the data points.
 To find this line, we perform **regression**.

 *How do we perform the regression?*